 Learn how to swaddle your baby

-If your baby resists swaddling, then a baby sleeping bag such as a Bubbaroo Joey Swag can be used as a safe alternative.
+If your baby resists swaddling, a baby sleeping bag such as a Bubbaroo Joey Swag is a safe alternative.